andreyputilovmaterial/DMS-Flatout-py/README.md

 To get it started, just edit the BAT file and insert the name of your map, and start it.
 As a result, it will generate:
 `mdd_map_R123456.xlsx_filled_with_script.xlsx`
 in the same directory.
-Just grab contents from columns AI-AN
+Just grab contents from columns AI-AN ("variables" sheet) and grab analysis values from columns M-Q on "cats by vars" sheet.

 Enjoy